 Currently residing in the UK I teach Okinawan Karate within a number of London Schools and continue to write about Okinawa and the Fighting Arts.
 On the island I play an active role, researching and documenting aspects of Ryukyuan martial history, my current writing projects include a treatise on the karate of Hanashiro Chomo and a text on developing a health conscious return to traditional Okinawan training methods.

-Awarded 5th dan in 2011, during the Spring of 2018 my teacher afforded me a great honour by declaring me Kancho of the Bugeikan outside of Okinawa.
-My aims for the future are to preserve the teachings I have received and continue to spread awareness of Okinawan martial arts.
+Awarded 5th dan in 2011, during the Spring of 2018 my teacher afforded me a great honour when he bestowed the title of Kancho of the Bugeikan outside of Okinawa.
+My aims for the future are to preserve the teachings I have received and serve as a bridge between a fading aspect of this distinct culture.

 Thank you for visiting.